vinyldns/vinyldns/CONTRIBUTING.md

 If you haven't previously signed a Comcast CLA, you'll automatically be asked to when you open a pull request.
 Alternatively, we can send you a PDF that you can sign and scan back to us.
 Please create a new GitHub issue to request a PDF version of the CLA.

-### Merging your Pull Request
+### PR Approval
+Things your PR needs before it is approved:

+* An indication that you signed the [Comcast Contributor License Agreement (CLA)](https://gist.github.com/ComcastOSS/a7b8933dd8e368535378cda25c92d19a)
+* Its most recent build in Travis must pass
+* Cannot have conflicts with the master branch, Github will indicate if it does

-Once your PR is approved, one of the maintainers will merge your request for you.
+Afterwards, if your PR is approved, a maintainer of the project will merge it for you.
 If you are a maintainer, you can merge your PR once you have the approval of at least 2 other maintainers.

+> Note: The first time you make a PR, add yourself to the authors list [here]AUTHORS.md) as part of the PR

 ## Style Guides
 ### Python Style Guide